nemild/hack-the-media/README.md

 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as *mirror of what people want to read/hear*; this "invisible hand of the reader" dictates what content is created and how well it will be distributed
 	- Example:

-> Jon Stewart: “What ...is the role for CNBC? … There were literally shows called Fast Money.”
+> Jon Stewart: “What ...is the role for \[financial news network] CNBC? … There were literally shows called *Fast Money*.”
 >
 >Jim Cramer: "There's a market for it and you give it to them ...
 I too like you want to have a successful show ...I'm trying to bring in younger people who really don't want to hear about the stuff ..." ([link](http://www.cc.com/video-clips/rfag2r/the-daily-show-with-jon-stewart-exclusive---jim-cramer-extended-interview-pt--2))